akchildren/rust-learning/README.md

 * In functions, we don’t name return values, but we must declare their type after an arrow
 * `Loops` can have `loop labels` to specify what the loop is doing if multidementional
 * ~~`Foreach`~~ loops do not exist.
 Instead you should use for loops with using a `range` package.
+* Rust Memory is managed through a system of ownership with a set of rules that the compiler checks.
+If any of the rules are violated, the program won’t compile.
+* Accessing data in the `heap` is *slower* than accessing data on the `stack` because **you have to follow a pointer to get there**.
+* Local variables get pushed onto the stack.
+When the function is over, those values get popped off the stack.
+* When a variable goes out of scope, Rust calls a special function for us.
+This function is called `drop`, and it’s where the author of String can put the code to return the memory.
+Rust calls `drop` automatically at the closing curly bracket.
+* `integers` that have a known size at compile time are stored entirely on the stack.
+Therefore can be copied directly into other vars (because there’s no difference between deep and shallow copying in this use case)

 ## Debugging
 * VS code has rust analyzer extension available which checks code on the fly prior to being compiled to avoid wasting time. https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer